 On June 3, Texas updated guidelines that lay out the standards of safety and sanitization for gyms and fitness facilities as they opened their doors once again.
 Some of the major components of the guidelines include only opening up to 50 percent capacity, screening and training of employees, strict disinfectant protocols and distanced equipment.
+Many businesses are even using curbside displays and outdoor tents to get the message out and let their customers exercise outdoors.
 Even with these guidelines in place, it’s a good idea to have a game plan ready for working out outside of your home.
 Here are some easy steps to ensuring a safer workout.

 Map out your Routine

 The guidelines state that all equipment must be placed six feet apart in order to allow for social distancing while exercising.
+Whether you are in Texas or California, the rules for gym and training centers seem pretty consistent nationwide.
 This means a lot of equipment stations, placement of mats in group classes and machines in cardio areas (treadmills and ellipticals) will be changed around in order to allow for six feet between patrons.

 But you probably aren’t at the same station throughout your workout.
 From machine, to free weights, to cardio–the path you walk around the gym will vary.
 In order to avoid contact with other patrons and to ensure your time in the gym is efficient, it’s best to map out your workout routine before you even get to the gym.
 Bonus points if you know the layout of your gym and can plan a path that flows through the facility.
 But even if you don’t know the layout, knowing where you’re headed next cuts down on the time you spend in-between stations.